beingmrkenny/ListHighlighterForTrello/README.md

 	*.css
 	Extension/options/index.html

+## JavaScript (very brief intro)

+The first script the browser hits is `js/init.js`.
+This sets up the messenger between contexts and triggers the mutation observers that watch the page for changes. `js/classes/System.js` is basically a container for the methods which set up the mutation observers.

 ## Scss

 All CSS is written in Scss which is then compiled.
 The compiled CSS is not checked into the repo.